alexyigidey8/yarn-git-install/README.md

 ### API

 You can also use it programmatically.
-Just require `npm-git-install`.
+Just require `yarn-git-install`.
 It exposes four methods:

   * `discover (path)`